oneHamidreza/Meow-Framework-MVVM/README.md

 ## 😍 Donate & Support

 We are developing this framework in open source community without financial planning.
-But the maintenances & preparing updates at periodic times is Time-consuming.
+But the maintenance & preparing updates at periodic times is Time-consuming.
 If you like this project and you want to progress it, you can support us by clicking this badge :

 <p align="center">